It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 Yeah, Rush.

-Uh multi-generals from the Chicago area.
+Multi-dennis from the Chicago area.

 Thank you.

-Um, my point is um basically this.
+You know, my point is basically this.

 Let me tell you something.

-I for for all this talk about how the Democrats are happy that this has happened, I'm not sure.
+For all this talk about how the Democrats are happy that this has happened, I'm not sure.

 They're having a tough time keeping a rock on the front page.

-They've lost foley.
+They've lost Foley.

-They they wanted these to be little hits, local action stories, these ads running in states and it's just specific cities, uh, quick hits, get in, get it, get out, move on to the next state, do the thing, and hope the impact is contained there.
+Quick hits, get in, get it, get out, move on to the next state, do the thing, and hope the impact is contained there.

-This is this goes natural national, and now this raises all kinds of attention on the substance of the ad.
+And now this raises all kinds of attention on the substance of the ad.

 This is not what they wanted.

-They had no desire for the substance of this ad, the message of this ad to be examined.
+They had no desire for the substance of this ad, the message of this ad, to be examined.

-Uh but but you nailed it.
+But you nailed it.

 This is a political ad.